swestner-loyalty/API-Guide/Home.md

 **Note:** There is a difference between incompatible and breaking changes.
 Incompatible changes are changes that are not covered by the compatibility rules below.
 Breaking changes are incompatible changes deployed into operation, and thereby breaking running API consumers.
 Usually, incompatible changes are breaking changes when deployed into operation.
 However, in specific controlled situations it is possible to deploy incompatible changes in a non-breaking way, if no API consumer is using the affected API aspects (see also `Deprecation` guidelines).

+## **MUST** not use URL versioning

+With URL versioning a (major) version number is included in the path, e.g. `/v1/customers`.
+The consumer has to wait until the provider has been released and deployed.
+If the consumer also supports hypermedia links — even in their APIs — to drive workflows (HATEOAS), this quickly becomes complex.
+So does coordinating version upgrades — especially with hyperlinked service dependencies — when using URL versioning.
+To avoid this tighter coupling and complexer release management we do not use URL versioning

+## **MUST** prepare clients to accept compatible API extensions

+Service clients should apply the robustness principle:

+*   Be tolerant in processing and reading data of API responses, more specifically service clients must be prepared for compatible API extensions of response data:

+    *   Be tolerant with unknown fields in the payload (see also Fowler’s ["TolerantReader"](http://martinfowler.com/bliki/TolerantReader.html) post), i.e. ignore new fields but do not eliminate them from payload if needed for subsequent `PUT` requests.

+    *   Be prepared that `Enum` return parameter may deliver new values; either be agnostic or provide default behavior for unknown values.

+    *   Be prepared to handle HTTP status codes not explicitly specified in endpoint definitions.
+Note also, that status codes are extensible.
+Default handling is how you would treat the corresponding `2xx` code (see [RFC 7231 Section 6](https://tools.ietf.org/html/rfc7231#section-6)).

+    *   Follow the redirect when the server returns HTTP status code `301 (Moved Permanently)`.

+## **SHOULD** avoid versioning

+When changing your RESTful APIs, do so in a compatible way and avoid generating additional API versions.
+Multiple versions can significantly complicate understanding, testing, maintaining, evolving, operating and releasing our systems ([supplementary reading](http://martinfowler.com/articles/enterpriseREST.html)).

+If changing an API can’t be done in a compatible way, then proceed in one of these three ways:

+*   create a new resource (variant) in addition to the old resource variant

+*   create a new service endpoint — i.e. a new application with a new API (with a new domain name)

+*   create a new API version supported in parallel with the old API by the same microservice

+As we discourage versioning by all means because of the manifold disadvantages, we strongly recommend to only use the first two approaches.

 ## **SHOULD** prefer compatible extensions